mpark/mpark.github.io/_posts/programming/2016-05-12-typedef-literacy.md

 typedef int integer, (*function_pointer)(double), array[3];
 ```

 Huh...?
 Is this even legal? --- Yes.
-Yes it is.
-(I'm not saying do it...)
+Yes it is. --- __NOT__ suggesting that you this!

 Seriously, how do we read these damn things?